Monday, December 31, 2018

 "Terms such as ‘faith’ and ‘belief’ are not used in this passage, so there’s no reason to think ‘faith alone’ is even the focus, just as the Parable of the Pharisee & Tax Collector (Lk 18:9-14) doesn’t use such terms, but rather highlights the virtue of “humility”.

 What good works did the thief on the cross do for salvation?
-The words “faith” and “belief” do not need to be specifically mentioned.
-The fact that the thief said what he said demonstrates he had faith in what Jesus proclaimed.
-He had to have heard some of Christ's teachings to know who He was.
-While he did have a penitent heart, all that we see from the text of Scripture is him placing his trust in the Lord Jesus Christ.
+The words “faith” and “belief” do not need to be specifically mentioned in order for such to be present.
+Further, the way that the thief spoke to Christ implies that he had faith in what He proclaimed.
+While the convict did have a penitent heart, all that we see from the context is him placing his trust in the Lord Jesus Christ.
 Humility is not a work, but a state of heart.

-As for the Parable of the Pharisee and the Tax Collector, Christ was clearly addressing self-righteous individuals.
-The tax collector humbly believed on God for justification, whereas the Pharisee relied on his own efforts to please Him.
+As for the parable of the Pharisee and the tax collector, Christ was clearly addressing self-righteous individuals.
+The tax collector humbly trusted in God for justification, whereas the Pharisee relied on his own efforts to please Him.
 The first went home justified, whereas the latter was not.
 This parable is obviously about justification and the forgiveness of God.

 "In fact, we see a range of virtues being expressed here, including ‘Fear of the Lord’ (23:40; cf Prov 1:7), Repentance (which Jesus distinguishes from belief, see Mark 1:5), Warning Sinners (2 Thess 3:14b), Public Professing (John 10:42; Rom 10:10b), as well as Hope of going to Heaven and certainly Love for Jesus.
 The thief was even willing to suffer and die for his own sins, not to be freed from them, which means he carried his own cross (Lk 9:23).
 So this was *far from* faith alone."